BLOG

 Salazar Title Services LLC Blog

-By 7058792428 24 May, 2023
+By 7058792428 May 24, 2023

 There have been several changes in regards to notarizing an Arizona title.
 Back in September 2022 it was NOT required on the physical title or the title transfer bill of sale.
 Around February 2023 they changed it where it WAS required to have AZ title and title transfer bill of sale notarized.
 Here we are in May 2023 with a NEW update.
 I do not know if you have seen a recent AZ title, but there have been changes, yet again.
 The AZ titles are being printed WITHOUT the notary, but wait the title transfer bill of sale form WILL require the notary.
 We have encountered some customers who are a bit confused as to how to fill out the updated AZ Title.
 Here is a little cheat sheet for you all.